Hackers target US presidential campaign, Microsoft reports | DW | 04.10.2019

 Microsoft informed the Democratic National Committee (DNC) about the hack, but declined to identify which campaign had been targeted, citing privacy reasons.

-The announcement comes after US officials have already warned about potential attempts to hack the 2020 presidential election.
+The announcement comes after US officials had already warned about potential attempts to hack the 2020 presidential election.

-For the nineteen Democratic presidential candidates, the playing field remains broad and a forerunner is yet to emerge.
+For the 19 Democratic presidential candidates, the playing field remains broad and a forerunner is yet to emerge.

 The Iranian government did not immediately offer a response to Microsoft's claim.